12 Things You Shouldn't Tolerate In A Roommate, Because The Only Doormat Should Be The One In The Hall

 Handing off keys sans prior discussion

 A serious violation of trust and respect, TBH.
 (I have been guilty of this.
 A fact I am not super proud of.)
 Every person has a right to feel safe in their own home, and when other folks waltz in unannounced and uncleared, that legit feels scary.
 A former roommate once—unbeknownst to me—gave a new boyfriend a set of keys.
-So when I was making eggs in my underwear (as one does) and he came busting in, I almost murdered him with a spatula.
+So when I was making eggs in my underwear (as one does) and he came busting in, I almost freaked out at him with a spatula.

 Throwing a party with no heads-up

 Especially as we get older and more chill (read: "boring"), it can be a mega bummer to come home tired to find a rager banging in your living room.
 Not only does noise pose a problem, drunk people aren't exactly renowned for manners or respect of others' privacy.
-It wouldn't kill your roommate to text a tip before you leave work so you can make plans to unwind elsewhere.
+It wouldn't hurt your roommate to text a tip before you leave work so you can make plans to unwind elsewhere.
 That's baseline respect, but any roommate worth the communal salt will start a legit conversation pre-party to get clearance from all housemates.

 Entering your room without permission